live-clones/scotch/README.md

 Scotch : a software package for graph and mesh/hypergraph partitioning, graph clustering, and sparse matrix ordering
 ==============================

-The SCOTCH distribution is a set of programs and libraries which implement the static mapping and sparse matrix reordering algorithms developed within the SCOTCH project.
+The Scotch distribution is a set of programs and libraries which implement the static mapping and sparse matrix reordering algorithms developed within the Scotch project.

-SCOTCH has many interesting features:
+Scotch has many interesting features:

-* Its capabilities can be used through a set of stand-alone programs as well as through the libSCOTCH library, which offers both C and Fortran interfaces.
+* Its capabilities can be used through a set of stand-alone programs as well as through the libScotch library, which offers both C and Fortran interfaces.

 * It provides algorithms to partition graph structures, as well as mesh structures defined as node-element bipartite graphs and which can also represent hypergraphs.